Fall 2019 Course Offerings

 ED 142 Education of the Exceptional Child

-effective responses to the diverse needs of exceptional learners in an inclusive
+students to effective responses to the diverse needs of exceptional learners in

-classroom.
-Building on a strengths perspective, topics include brain and
+an inclusive classroom.
+Building on a strengths perspective, topics include

-biological development and supporting students with reading disabilities,
+brain and biological development and supporting students with reading

-executive functioning disorders, autism spectrum disorders, and mood and
+disabilities, executive functioning disorders, autism spectrum disorders, and

-behavioral disorders in schools.
-Emphasizing the need for collaboration among
+mood and behavioral disorders in schools.
+Emphasizing the need for collaboration

-school professionals, students participate in a case study and consultation
+among school professionals, students participate in a case study and

 ED 161 Anthropology and Sociology of Schooling